Datto’s Rapid Rollback: The Ultimate Guide to Becoming a Master

 How Rapid Rollback works

-Rapid Rollback actually uses the same technology as Datto’s Backup Insights utility, which allows you to quickly analyze the changes between any two recovery points on the Datto BC/DR appliance.
-It can identify massive amounts of block-level changes in a matter of minutes, allowing you to restore ONLY the data that was affected by the incident.
+Rapid Rollback actually utilizes the same cutting-edge technology as Datto’s Backup Insights utility.
+With this powerful tool, you can swiftly analyze the changes between any two recovery points on the Datto BC/DR appliance.
+In a matter of minutes, it can pinpoint significant block-level changes, enabling you to restore only the specific data that was affected by the incident.

 By initiating the rollback, a production machine’s filesystem is reverted to the state it was in at the time of the selected recovery point.
 Datto illustrates in the chart below how the Rapid Rollback utility works to restore the data, depending on the type of changes that have been made to the files: